shawm11/iron-crypto-php/README.md

 incompatibility.

-Iron strings created using the `Iron` class can be unsealed by other iron implementations and it can unseal iron strings from implementations.
+Iron strings created using the `Iron` class can be unsealed by other iron implementations and it can unseal iron strings from other implementations.
 This is not true for the `Iron2` class.

-In summary, use the `Iron` class if:
+In summary, use the `Iron2` class (**RECOMMENDED**) if:

+- you need or want a bit more security
+- compatibility with other iron implementations is not important

+and use the `Iron` class if:

 - unsealing an iron string created by another implementation
 - the sealed iron string created will be unsealed by another implementation

-and use the `Iron2` class if:

-- you need or want a bit more security
-- compatibility with other iron implementations is not important

 ### Examples